 Conventional boilers are the best solution for homes in which a high demand for water which would outstrip the capacity of the mains alone.
 The presence of a feed and expansion cistern also means there is no need to top up the boiler.
 The system does this itself automatically.
 Plumbing systems with a conventional boiler are the most expensive and the most complicated.
 This is due to the cisterns, the extra pipework, and the hot water cylinder.
 However, they can be complimented with solar energy systems, helping to cut fuel bills.

 While boilers may operate in slightly different ways, they all operate on the same principle with roughly the same key components.
 A fuel is burned in a combustion chamber.
 The heat from this process is transferred to water in a heat exchanger.
 However, what happens next depends on the type of boiler.

-In a system boiler and a conventional boiler, the boiler heats water for what is known as the primary circuit.
-The primary circuit is essentially the central heating system – this hot water is pumped through the radiators, emitting its heat and warming the home.
+In system boilers and conventional boilers, the boiler heats water for what is known as the primary circuit.
+The primary circuit is essentially the central heating system.
+Hot water is pumped through the radiators, emitting its heat and warming the home.

-A motorised valve, usually located on the pipework close to the hot water cylinder, controls whether or not water flows through the radiators or through the cylinder coil.
+A motorised valve, usually located on the pipework close to the hot water cylinder, controls whether water flows through the radiators or through the cylinder coil.

 Boiler size or to be more accurate, boiler output, is generally measured in kW or kilowatts.
-Watts are a measurement of power because they are a measurement of how much energy is transferred per second – one watt equals one joule of energy per second.
+Watts are a measurement of power because they are a measurement of how much energy is transferred per second.
+One watt equals one joule of energy per second.
 A kilowatt – one thousand watts – therefore equates to one thousand joules of energy per second.
 A 24 kW boiler therefore delivers 24,000 joules of energy every second.
-(Note that energy “used” is a bit of a misnomer – energy cannot be used, but simply converted from one form into another.)
+(Note that energy “used” is a bit of a misnomer.
+That’s because energy can’t be used, but simply converted from one form into another.)